mcharouk/aws/Certification/advanced_architecture.md

 # CloudFormation

-* CodePipline can trigger directly CloudFormation from a pipeline, which is enough in non prod env.
+* CodePipeline can trigger directly CloudFormation from a pipeline, which is enough in non prod env.
 * You can run a CodeBuild step with a tool like TaskCat to test cloudformation changes before deploying them
 * In production env, you may want to use CodeDeploy with Cloudformation to monitor the release, to perform blue/green deployments, etc...